libesmtp/libESMTP/docs/certificates.md

 If client certificates are protected with a password, OpenSSL requests passwords on the standard input unless a password callback is provided.
-Therefore it is reccommended that all applications set a callback using `smtp_starttls_set_password_cb()`.
+Therefore it is recommended that all applications set a callback using `smtp_starttls_set_password_cb()`.
 Alternatively an application SSL_CTX can be configured for libESMTP to use via `smtp_starttls_set_ctx()`.